Help center

 CodaMail allows you to have unlimited email addresses through account aliases and masked aliases.
 The Manage Catch-alls feature lets you control which of these addresses should actually receive mail.

-• Switch ON (Whitelist Mode): ONLY the addresses you list are accepted.
-All other addresses are rejected.
-This is much more restrictive, turning your catch-all into a whitelist, where you explicitly define which addresses can receive mail.
+• Switch ON (Goldlist mode): ONLY the addresses you list are accepted at this domain; everything else is rejected.
+This turns that domain into a strict allow-list where you explicitly define which addresses can receive mail.

-WARNING: If you turn the switch ON (whitelist mode) but don't add any addresses to your list, you will block ALL incoming mail, including mail to your primary address and helpdesk communications!
+Warning: If you turn a domain’s Goldlist switch ON but don’t list any addresses for it, you will block ALL incoming mail to that domain.
+If you do this to your primary domain you will also block helpdesk communications.

 The second blocking system controls which senders can send mail to you, regardless of which of your addresses they’re trying to contact.